morian/aio-ld2410/docs/start/concepts.rst

 To send commands to the device, we first have to put it in the configuration mode.
 During this phase, status reports are no longer being generated.

-All command requests sent to the device must be performed in configuration mode or the device will simply send back an error status.
+All command requests sent to the device have to be performed in configuration mode, otherwise the device will simply send back an error status.
 Also note that some commands require a device restart to be effective.